pretix/pretix-docs/docs/guides/integrations/hubspot.md

 This section explains how to add customers in pretix to your contacts database in HubSpot.
 Open the pretix backend and navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
-Under "Object mappings", change the first entry or, if you are already using it for a different purpose, click the :btn-icon:fa3-plus: Add mapping: button.
+Under "Object mappings", click the :btn-icon:fa3-plus: Add mapping: button.

 Under "pretix object type", choose "Order position".
 Under "HubSpot order type", choose "Contacts".